 IMDA's regulatory framework for the Internet is embodied in the Broadcasting (Class Licence) Notification.
 Under the Internet Class Licence, Internet Content Providers and Internet Service Providers are deemed automatically licensed and have to observe and comply with the Internet Class Licence Conditions and the Internet Code of Practice (49.90KB), which outlines what the community regards as offensive or harmful to Singapore.

 Encouraging industry self-regulation

-The industry is encouraged to self-regulate and be socially responsible for their content.
+IMDA content standards promote greater industry self-regulation and social responsibility for content providers in Singapore.
 IMDA encourages content providers in Singapore to develop industry codes of practice which can be used to promote greater industry self-regulation and complement existing Internet content regulations.